fmorel/aDELe/readme.md

 ### Primality

-Write a program performing the primality check on an integer
+Write a program performing the primality check on an integer.
+It can be assumed that the integer argument will be greater than 1000.

 ### Delicate primes